UCD-BDLab/BioNeuralNet/docs/source/index.rst

 For detailed examples and tutorials, visit:

 - :doc:`Quick_Start`: A quick walkthrough demonstrating the BioNeuralNet workflow from start to finish.
-- :doc:`TCGA-BRCA_Dataset`: A detailed real-world example applying BioNeuralNet to breast cancer subtype prediction.
+- :doc:`notebooks/index`: A collection of demonstration notebooks showcasing end-to-end analyses on TCGA datasets.

 **Documentation Sections:**